-Recreational fishing and hunting licenses may be purchased online at www.wlf.la.gov/page/recreational-fishing-licenses-andpermits.
+Recreational Fishing and Hunting Licenses and WMA Access and Camping Permits may be purchased online at LouisianaOutdoors.com.
 The license can be printed using your home printer for immediate use or saved to a mobile friendly device.
 Methods of payment are Visa, MasterCard, Discover.
 A convenience fee is assessed.
 Durable, waterproof paper is no longer available.
-All licenses will be on 8.5 x 11 paper and will be available in the LA Wallet App.
+All licenses will be on 8.5 x 11 paper and will be available in the LA Wallet App (may not be applicable for some permits).